Nukesor/comfy-table/README.md

 - Styling Presets and preset modifiers to get you started.
 - Pretty much every part of the table is customizable (borders, lines, padding, alignment).
 - Constraints on columns that allow some additional control over how to arrange content.
+- Cell spanning (colspan and rowspan) for complex table layouts.
 - Cross platform (Linux, macOS, Windows).
 - It's fast enough.
   - Benchmarks show that a pretty big table with complex constraints is build in `470μs` or `~0.5ms`.